-La Belle Helene will reopen this spring with new, familiar owners.
+La Belle Helene is now open with new, familiar owners.

-Why it matters: The pandemic-related closure of La Belle Helene last spring was a sign of the challenging path ahead for Uptown.
+Why it matters: The closure of La Belle Helene last spring was a sign of the challenging path ahead for Uptown amid the pandemic.
 With offices closed and corporate employees working from home, the diners were gone, and the restaurant closed permanently in October.

-- News of its acquisition signals hope for a center city comeback.
+- News of its acquisition in February signaled hope for a center city comeback.

 Background: Prior to opening 5Church in Charlotte, Lynch worked in a number of French kitchens in New York City like Le Cirque 2000, Café Boulud and Tocqueville in Union Square.
 He said he’s long wanted to open a traditional French restaurant in Charlotte.